 In MLM, representatives sell products themselves while recruiting and training other representatives.
 Once the recruited reps start selling products, their recruiters earn a partial commission for their efforts — all on top of the commission those original reps earn through their own sales.

-MLM operations are often conflated with illegal pyramid schemes — a model based on recruiting new reps via promising payments solely for their ability to recruit other reps as opposed to actually selling a product.
+I sometimes conflate MLM operations with illegal pyramid schemes — a model based on recruiting new reps via promising payments solely for their ability to recruit other reps instead of actually selling a product.

-Three main factors distinguish a legitimate multi-level marketing operation from a pyramid scheme.
-First, the product the operation revolves around must be legitimate and of high quality.
-Second, the income reps earn has to be from sales of the product or service — not just recruitment.
-Third, recruitment can't be billed or pushed as the primary focus of the operation.
+99% of multi-level marketing operations are legitimate, though, and are distinguished from pyramid schemes in three ways: the product is legitimate and of high quality, the income reps earn comes from sales and recruitment instead of just recruitment, and recruitment isn’t billed or pushed as the primary focus of the operation.